Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

 Originally I did not add any favicon to my website.
 However after deploying, I kept on seeing this error.
 To remove this error I went to favicon generator and created one specific to my website and added it.
 I added the file to my main folder and added the below to all "<head>" sections of my pages and the error was resolved.
     "<link rel='shortcut icon' type='image/x-icon' href='favicon.ico'/>"

+- _Span element undefined error in console from quizscript.js_

+Unfortunately, I did not take a image of the error but I recorded the details as below.

+"VM59397 quizscript.js:335 Uncaught TypeError: Cannot set property 'onclick' of undefined at VM59397 quizscript.js:335."

+To resolve this I removed the below sections from quizscript.js and my error was gone.
+"// Get the <span> element that closes the modal var span = document.getElementsByClassName("closemodal")[0];
+// When the user clicks on <span> (x), close the modal span.onclick = function() { modal.style.display = "none";
+};"

 #### Performance Testing: